Audio-Language Models for Audio-Centric Tasks: A Systematic Survey: Foundations

 \subsection{ALM Architectures}

-Audio-language models and systems typically comprising audio and language encoders, and may include other multimodal alignment mechanisms and language models.
-As shown in Fig. \ref{fig4:arch}, current ALMs can generally be divided into four types: Two Towers, Two Heads, One Head and Cooperated Systems.
+ALMs typically comprise audio and language encoders, and may include multimodal alignment mechanisms and language modeling networks.
+As shown in Fig. \ref{fig4:arch}, we categorize ALMs into four main types: Two Towers, Two Heads, One Head, and Cooperated Systems.
+These architectures, defined by distinct data flow patterns embody different multimodal philosophies, and directly influence deployment and performance.